The Path to Low Carbon Concrete; Tracking the Proposals

 At the UN Climate Change Conference (referred to as COP26) in Glasgow, Scotland in November 2021, the First Movers Coalition was announced.
-An initiative of President Biden's, it is a partnership of the U.S. Departments of State, Energy, and Commerce, and the World Economic Forum.
-It is a coalition of large companies that are committed to spur the commercialization of emerging technologies to achieve substantial carbon reductions for specific products and sectors.
-It initially only applied to steel, trucking, shipping, and aviation, but at the Nov.
-22 COP27 in Sharm-el-Sheikh in Egypt, cement and concrete were added to the list.
+It is a partnership of the U.S. and the World Economic Forum.
+Participants are primarily large companies that have committed to purchasing and other requirements for lowering carbon impacts.
+Initially, it only applied to steel, trucking, shipping, and aviation, but cement and concrete were added at the Nov.
+22 COP27 in Sharm-el-Sheikh in Egypt.

-For cement and concrete, the commitment is for purchasers and specifiers of cement and concrete to meet a 10% volume target for near-zero cement and/or concrete, including with the use of supplementary cementitious materials, by 2030.
-After 2035, they would not use fossil-based SCMs to achieve the target.
+The commitment is for purchasers and specifiers of cement and concrete to, by 2030, meet a 10% volume target for near-zero cement and/or concrete.
+After 2035, they could not use fossil-based SCMs to achieve the target.
 The target level was developed by the Concrete Action for Climate Initiative and Global Cement and Concrete Association.
 For concrete at 4000 psi, the target is 96 kg CO2e/m3.

 General Services Administration

-In 2017, California enacted the Buy Clean California Act to govern state purchases of materials.
-Specifically, it requires material producers to submit environmental product declarations and for the Department of General Services to set global warming potential numbers for eligible materials.
+In 2017, California enacted the Buy Clean California Act (BCCA) to govern state purchases of materials.
+Specifically, it requires material producers to submit environmental product declarations (EPD) and for the Department of General Services to set global warming potential numbers for eligible materials.
 At this time, BCCA only applies to steel, reinforcing steel, glass, and insulation.
-While concrete has not been added to the BCCA, it likely will be at some point.
-Of course, it is unknown what GWP level would be set, although presumably it would be the most specific to California and its regions.
+Concrete has not yet been added.
+So, it is unknown what GWP levels would be set, although presumably they would be specific to California and its regions.

 California Air Resources Board

 The bill AB 2446 passed in 2022 and requires the Air Resources Board to develop ways to measure and reduce the carbon emissions in building materials by 40% by 2035.
 This would apply to residential, commercial, and public buildings over 10,000 sq. ft, or residential developments with more than 5 homes.
-It would presumably include concrete among the materials.
+It would presumably include concrete.